 About two weeks before you get ready to seed, put down starter fertilizers.
 In general, you should look for a product that has potassium, nitrogen, and phosphorus.
 Read the label carefully; it will tell you how much of each is in the fertilizer.
 You want to go about four inches deep with the starter fertilizer for best results.
 In addition, to learn more about the soil in your yard, you may want to consider getting a soil sample so you can figure out how best to grow grass.
 If there is a university in your area, they may be able to help you analyze your sample.

 Putting Down Seed

-Seed is often preferable to sod because it is much less expensive.
+Seed is often preferred to sod because it is much less expensive.
 You may save as much as 25 percent by choosing to plant.
 Still, if there is only a small area that you are working with, there are options available to you.

 The best time to begin planting is either in the early spring or late summer.
 For example, from the middle of August to the middle of September is a perfect time; it is warm enough during the day and cool enough at nite to encourage the grass to grow.
 In addition, planting at this time means that your grass will be more resistant to both heat and drought than if you planted in the spring.
 However, if you wait too late, the grass won’t be strong enough to survive when the winter weather starts blowing in.

 If you wait until spring, get started early, as soon as the ground is workable.
 It is not advisable to plant in the middle of the summer because it is just too hot and there is the possibility of drought.
 It can be done, however, if the area is irrigated well.

 With a bit of work and an investment of time, it is possible to create a beautiful lawn to enjoy.
 You won’t regret putting your heart and soul into the project!